 - Choose the music, sound effects, or spoken narrative to accompany a dance.

-Choreographers with little to no experience tend to make between $19210 and $28980 while the more experienced ones make over $68220 per year.
+Choreographers with little to no experience tend to make between $21340 and $30970 while the more experienced ones can earn over $68760 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Choreographer is to move to a higher paying state like NY.
-Right now, the highest paying states for Choreographers are NY, WA, NJ, CT and VA.
+One of the easiest ways to increase your salary as a Choreographer is to move to a higher paying state like NY.
+Right now, the highest paying states for Choreographers are NY, CA, TN, OK and TX.

-3 other factors that can increase your salary as A Choreographer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Choreographer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Choreographers what degree they had when they got the job and most of them said they had a High School Diploma followed by Bachelors degree.
+We asked other Choreographers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a College Certificate.